aragon/protocol/docs/4-entry-points/4-guardians-registry.md

 ### 4.4.5.
 Stake for

-- **Actor:** External entity incentivized to stake some tokens in favor of a guardian of the Court
+- **Actor:** External entity incentivized to stake some tokens in favor of a guardian of the Protocol
 - **Inputs:**
     - **Recipient:** Address of the guardian to stake an amount of tokens to
     - **Amount:** Amount of tokens to be staked